Amortized Inference of Causal Models via Conditional Fixed-Point Iterations: Methodology: Conditional FiP

 \subsection{Dataset Encoder}

 The objective of this section is to develop a method capable of producing efficient latent representations of datasets.
-To achieve this, we propose to train an encoder that predicts in zero-shot the noise samples from their associated observations given the causal structures using amortized learning.
-The latent representations obtained by our encoder will be used later as dataset embeddings to infer SCMs in a zero-shot manner.
+To achieve this, we propose to train an encoder that predicts the noise samples from their associated observations given the causal structures via in-context learning (pseudo code in Algorithm~\ref{alg:encoder},~\Cref{app:pseudo-code}).